mberland/simple-association-rule-miner/README.md

 license is gpg v3

-this is not supported, don't email me please! it is totally hacked up & broken - feel free to submit a pull req to fix it it is public because someone might find it useful, but that is it
+this is not supported, don't email me please!

+it is totally hacked up & broken - feel free to submit a pull req to fix it!

+it is public because someone might find it useful, but that is it!

-python 2 only because i am lazy
+python 2 only because i am lazy.

 how to use:
 `brew install drake` (on a mac)